felix-vondee/telegram_bot/README.md

 ![screenshot](assets/demo.png)

-> In this project I built a telegram bot that can be run from the command line.
+> In this project, I built a telegram bot that can be initialized from the command line.
 It is a relatively simple bot that displays text messages based on the commands entered by the user.

 ## What this bot does